The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line 5

-The Colosseum by Night tour is 2 and a half hours long and it starts at 9:30 PM.
-This is way past the Colosseum hours (8:30 AM – 7:00 PM), and means the place will be completely empty by then, which creates a special atmosphere.
+The Colosseum by Night tour is 1 and a half hours long and it starts at 6:30, 7:30 or 8:30 PM.
+Some of these options are past the Colosseum hours (8:30 AM – 7:00 PM), and means the place will be completely empty by then, which creates a special atmosphere.
 This unique package also includes an interesting Colosseum underground tour during which your knowledgeable guide will show you around while telling you tales about the Roman Colosseum history!

 NOTE: There are only a limited number of groups allowed inside for this special Colosseum night tour, which means that it will be an even more special experience for you!
 Although it costs more, you really get your money’s worth!